 If you do not have a NetID, click “Continue without Galter sign in”.
 In many cases, you will be able to access the resource.

-If you cannot access the resource, contact the Pritzker Library and we will assist you.
+If you cannot access the resource, contact Andrea Fawcett and she will assist you.